 As stated earlier, all 50 states have a form of spousal support law or the other.
 These laws differ in requirement and type, and these must be met in order to receive the support.

 Courts in alimony states can also award spousal support if it’s warranted by the facts of the divorce, after a review.
 In this case, you may need an alimony attorney that’s experienced in spousal support.

 States With Permanent Alimony

 In most states, permanent alimony is no longer available.
 Alimony for life is largely unnecessary now that women may obtain an education and enter the workforce.
 Rather, most states have changed permanent alimony laws to provide the recipient spouse time to become financially self-sufficient before the payments stop.

-Connecticut, Florida, New Jersey, North Carolina, Oregon, Vermont, and West Virginia are the only states that still have perpetual alimony.
+Connecticut, New Jersey, Oregon, Florida, New Jersey, North Carolina, Oregon, Vermont, and West Virginia are the only states that still have perpetual alimony.
 Bills and motions have been introduced in some of these states to ban the ordering of permanent alimony in favor of temporary, rehabilitative, or reimbursement alimony.